 Lastly, the California Grill Lounge is another option.
 You will need to visit the hostess stand on the resort’s second floor and ask if they have any bar or lounge availability.

 Unfortunately, most of the lounge seating has been converted to tables.
-So at this time, lounge seating is limited to the bar.
+So the lounge seating is pretty limited to the bar.
 We were lucky to grab a few seats there a while back.

-Since the restaurant is offering a prix fixe menu celebrating Disney’s 50th anniversary, the bar menu is extremely limited.
+Since the restaurant offers a prix fixe menu, the bar’s menu is minimal.
 I was able to order sushi.
-Sadly, it wasn’t near the quality of sushi I usually receive here.
+Sadly, it wasn’t near the quality of sushi that used to be offered at the restaurant.

-You may remember I used to call The Wave a bit of a hidden gem.
-But it’s not fair to call Steakhouse 71 a hidden gem because everyone seems to know about it.
+Formerly, this restaurant was The Wave, and we considered it a bit of a hidden gem.
+However, given the popularity of Steakhouse 71, it’s unfair to call it a secret location because everyone seems to know about it.

-Since Steakhouse 71 opened, I’ve had breakfast there multiple times.
-On my first visit, I had an incredibly delicious meal consisting of pancakes, sausages, and a side of grits.
+We’ve enjoyed multiple meals at Steakhouse 71 since it opened.
+On my first visit, I had an incredibly delicious breakfast consisting of pancakes, sausages, and a side of grits.

 Related: Steakhouse 71 Breakfast Review